-Jeanne Herrick Assistant Professor of Instruction, the Writing Program
+Jeanne Herrick Assistant Professor of Instruction, The Cook Family Writing Program

 Jeanne Weiland Herrick teaches a variety of writing courses.
 In addition to expository writing, she teaches in Design Thinking and Communication (formerly Engineering Design and Communication) program, a joint venture between the McCormick School of Engineering and the Writing Program.
 She teaches two first-year seminars to Weinberg first-year students: “The Edible Word: Reading and Writing about Food” and “Chicago Voices: Learning about Chicago,” and is an academic adviser to first-year students in Weinberg.
 In the latter course, students travel into Chicago and conduct oral history interviews with Chicagoans in different Chicago neighborhoods, getting away from the mainstream of Chicago.
 Because Dr. Herrick’s area of research is in sociolinguistics, the study of how people from different cultures and language groups can better communicate and understand each other, she is also a specialist in teaching writing to non-native English speakers.
 Her teaching and university service were recognized when she received the 2014 Charles Deering McCormick’s Distinguished Lecturer Award